sadalsvvd/sadalsvvd-twitter-shareable/README.md

 Trivia: in my actual code I use about 40 different characters from thispersondoesnotexist.com and about 10-15 variants run through photomosh.com.

+Disclaimer: I wrote this in a few hours and this code is bad.
+Not terrible, but bad.
+This does not reflect how I code in professional contexts ;)

 ## Adapting for your use

 I run this script as a Heroku project with the Heroku Scheduler and Redis To Go add-ons which at these tiers are completely free: